 Each day, you will take Zodiac excursions from the ship to explore local bays, channels and landing sites.
-With wildlife always at the forefront of our minds, you will visit penguin rookeries, scout for humpback and minke whales, and search for a number of southern seal species, including the elusive leopard seal.
+You will visit penguin rookeries, scout for humpback and minke whales, and spot various southern seal species, including the elusive leopard seal.

 Your Expedition Team will take care of you at each landing, whether you are exploring the Antarctic terrain, visiting a historic research base or consorting with penguin colonies.
 Chinstrap, Adélie and gentoo penguins are found here, along with five different species of seals.
 Zodiac and ship cruising can offer opportunities to view some of the larger local marine mammals more intimately, such as Antarctic minke and humpback whales.
 Each day and each excursion will present a new collection of creatures to delight you and keep your camera busy.